Cherokee County DUI Lawyers

 • Whether the test or tests were properly administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer correctly attached and in good working order, which shall be required.
 A copy of the operator’s permit showing that the operator has been trained on the particular type of instrument used and one of the original copies of the test results or, where the test is performed by the Division of Forensic Sciences, a copy of the crime lab report shall satisfy the requirements of this subparagraph.

-Suppose the OSAH judge finds that one or more of the applicable statutory factors above are unmet.
-In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services – you win the hearing.
-Then, the Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension).
+Suppose the OSAH judge finds that one or more of the applicable statutory factors above were not met.
+You win!
+In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services.
+Then, the Georgia Department of Driver Services will delete the license suspension action from your driver’s history (no administrative license suspension).
 This does not mean the Cherokee DUI criminal case is dismissed, but a license suspension hearing can be a great tool to gain an advantage in your Cherokee DUI criminal case.

 Can I handle the license suspension hearing myself in my Cherokee DUI case?